-When a student becomes ill at school, s/he should go to the attendance office.
-The office personnel will guide the student in contacting his/her parents/legal guardians.
-A nurse may be available on-call, if necessary.
+When a student becomes ill at school, s/he should go to the nurse office.
+The nurse/office personnel will guide the student in contacting his/her parents/legal guardians if s/he needs to leave school due to illness.
 Please report any injuries occurring during the school day to the teacher in charge.
 An accident report must be filed prior to the student leaving school.
 Students should not leave school or miss a class without notifying his/her teacher.
 Students may not leave school due to illness without a parent/legal guardian being contacted.
 Leaving school without permission will be subject to disciplinary procedures.